Chandraprakashvishwakarma/Strivers-SDE-Sheet-Challenge/0121-best-time-to-buy-and-sell-stock/README.md

 <p><strong class="example">Example 1:</strong></p>
 <pre><strong>Input:</strong> prices = [7,1,5,3,6,4]
 <strong>Output:</strong> 5
+<strong>Explanation:</strong> Buy on day 2 (price = 1) and sell on day 5 (price = 6), profit = 6-1 = 5.
+Note that buying on day 2 and selling on day 1 is not allowed because you must buy before you sell.
 </pre>

 <p><strong class="example">Example 2:</strong></p>
 <pre><strong>Input:</strong> prices = [7,6,4,3,1]
 <strong>Output:</strong> 0
+<strong>Explanation:</strong> In this case, no transactions are done and the max profit = 0.
 </pre>